adobe/xdmVisualization/README.md

 # XDM Visualization

-This repository is intended to be the visualization of xdms in https://github.com/adobe/xdm.
+This repository is intended to be the visualization of xdms in [XDM Public Repo](https://github.com/adobe/xdm).
+All schema design and discussions should happen there.

-All schema design and discussions should happen at https://github.com/adobe/xdm
+See XDM Public Repo's master branch visualization [Here](https://opensource.adobe.com/xdmVisualization/prod/master/)

 ### Prerequisite